 The quatrefoil is a pattern consisting of four semicircles arranged in a cross, widely used in painting, architecture and sculpture.
 Since the Middle Ages this symbol is particularly present during the period of the Renaissance.

-Â The quatrefoil characterizes coverings, tiles and decorations of many historic buildings in Umbria and in many other Italian cities.
-The bottles with ice bucket door is increasingly present in bars, restaurants and clubs.
-This project uses the quatrefoil shape, that characterizes many
+Â The quadrilobo characterizes coatings, tiles and decorations of many historical architectures in Umbria and in many other Italian cities.
+The ice bottle holder is an element always present in bars, restaurants and clubs.
+This project uses the quatrefoil shape, which characterizes many

 Decoration of the Umbrian towns like structure to hold four bottles and ice tilted.
 A pattern in relief on the bottom provides stability to the bottles even when wet.